angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 LED
 EoA
 TO
-Island
+Island | RAV
 :::

-1. Cycle SW, draw the LP and cast it
+1. Cycle SW, draw LP
+1. Cast LP, crack for {U}
-1. Cast Brainstorm off of LP and put back X then TO
+1. Cast Brainstorm, draw LED, EoA, TO, put back X then TO on top
+1. Cast LED
-1. Cast LED, cycle EoA cracking LED for {U}{U}{U} and draw the TO
+1. Cycle EoA, hold priority crack LED for {U}{U}{U}, draw TO
-1. Cast TO with the remaining mana from LED with two cards left in your library
+1. Cast Oracle and win the game with 2 cards in your deck

-Again this is an example of an imperfect pile.
-If you played a list featuring :card[Consider] in, you can make the following minor adjustment to the pile to turn it into a perfect pile.
+Again this is an example of an _imperfect pile_.
+If you played a list featuring :card[Consider] in, you can make the following minor adjustment to the pile to turn it into a _perfect pile_.

 > {U} + Brainstorm + Street Wraith + X